GM falls out of love with Opel, sells it to Peugeot

 Sept 15, 2015: GM CEO Mary Barra reiterates a tie-up with Fiat Chrysler is not in her shareholders' best interest and the U.S. carmaker has the scale to pursue its investments in new technologies on its own.

-Jan 13, 2016: GM raises its profit outlook and says it will return cash to shareholders by raising its stock buyback program by 80 percent to $9 billion and increasing its dividend by 6 percent. [nL2N14X0RU]
+Jan 13, 2016: GM raises its profit outlook and says it will return cash to shareholders by raising its stock buyback programme by 80 percent to $9 billion and increasing its dividend by 6 percent.

 Jan 21, 2016: GM says it is creating a car-sharing brand, Maven, to expand the market for vehicles consumers borrow rather than own.